5innim/5innim/README.md

 ## Hi there 👋
-I'm Sion, Backend developer from Korea, living in Seoul!
+I'm Sion, Backend developer from Korea, living in Seoul.
 <h2>Things I code with</h2>

 <div>